Chonne/ttrss-docker-compose/README.md

+# Disclaimer

+This is a [fork](https://dev.tt-rss.org/tt-rss/ttrss-docker-compose) as I needed to make changes for my **portainer** setup.

+My changes:

+- TBD

+---

 # Dockerized tt-rss using docker-compose

 The idea is to provide tt-rss working (and updating) out of the box with minimal fuss.